oinanoanalysis/h5oina/H5OINAFile.md

 2.0 | AZtec 4.3
 3.0 | AZtec 5.0
 4.0 | AZtec 5.1
-5.0 |
+5.0 | AZtec 6.0

 This document details the specification for the Oxford Instruments NanoAnalysis HDF5 file format (_.h5oina_).
+It is using the [Hierarchical Data Format 5](http://www.hdfgroup.org) file format library, which has several implementations in different programming languages.
-This file format can be used to export electron images, EDS and EBSD acquisitions as well as combined EDS/EBSD acquisitions.
+This file format can be used to export:
+ - Electron images
+ - EDS maps
+ - EDS line scans
+ - EBSD maps
+ - EBSD line scans
+ - Combined EDS/EBSD maps
+ - Combined EDS/EBSD line scans
+ - Processed or unprocessed EBSPs
+ - Particle analysis data.

 The file format is largely influenced by the H5EBSD file format developed by Jackson et al. (2014) [[doi](http://dx.doi.org/10.1186/2193-9772-3-4)].
-It is using the [Hierarchical Data Format 5](http://www.hdfgroup.org) file format library, which has several implementations in different programming languages.
+More details about the guiding principles used in the design of this file format and its scope of use within the microanalysis community can be found in this M&M abstract [[doi](10.1017/S1431927621006103)].

 ## Table of Content